eerimoq/monolinux-jiffy/README.rst

 - Async MMC and FEC (Ethernet) driver probes.

 - 10 Hz Ethernet PHY polling instead of 1 Hz.
+Would not be needed if the PHY could send an interrupt when its link is up.

-The statically linked init process contains the entire application, implemented in C. No forks.
+The statically linked init process, part of the ramdisk, contains the entire application, implemented in C. No forks.
 No scripts.
 No shared libraries.
 It does however contain cURL and other libraries, which makes it about 800 kB.

-The EXT4 filesystem is mounted within 40 ms after entering user space.
+The EXT4 filesystem (which does not use dmverity for integrity check) is mounted within 40 ms after entering user space.
 The enabler is to start the customized MMC driver early.

 Networking takes by far the longest time to get ready.
 The main reason is that Ethernet auto-negotiation takes a significant amount of time,